paulklemm/regression-heatmap-paper/Cover Letter.md

 <i><font color='green'>

-  * The related work was substantially revised with the reviewers feedback in min.
+  * The related work was substantially revised with the reviewer's feedback in mind.
 For details, please see [Related Work].

 </i></font>